Here come producer prices ...

-The index is used as a forward-looking indicator of inflation because if producers are paying more for their purchases, they would most likely pass on these costs to consumers via higher shelf prices.

-“After yesterday’s import price surprise, the risk to PPI is on the upside,” said Marc Chandler, global head of currency strategy at Brown Brothers Harriman.
-Import prices rose in May at the fastest pace since 2012, by 1.4%, signalling that inflation is rising due to recovering oil prices and the fading dollar.

-Refresh this page for the latest at the bottom of the hour.
+The latest reading on producer prices is set for release at the bottom of the hour.

-NOW WATCH: We did a blind taste test of wings from Pizza Hut, Domino’s, Papa John’s, and Buffalo Wild Wings — the winner was clear
+Expectations are for the report to show prices were flat in November and down 1.4% compared to the prior year.

+Excluding the more volatile costs of food and energy prices are expected to rise 0.1% over last month and 0.2% over last year.

 Business Insider Emails & Alerts